avijitashe/aravali_codefundo/README.md

 Future Works:
 1. Learn trajectory of cyclones and floods from historical data
-2. Alerts to no SIM coverage
+2. No SIM coverage reachability
 3. NLP for IVR
+4. On demand Status Update by SMS and IVR